cwendorf/EASI/docs/Functions/effectOmnibus.md

 ### Description

-Calculates the proportion of variance accounted for my the omnibus effect and its confidence interval.
+Calculates the proportion of variance accounted for by the omnibus effect and its confidence interval.

 ### Usage